 Unlike the previously described native SQL Server auditing features, ApexSQL Audit uses a centralized repository for the captured information on multiple SQL Server instances and their databases.

 Moreover, the central repository database is a SQL Server database with all the derived benefits (e.g. availability, security …), and its location (a SQL Server instance that hosts it) is customizable – selected during the installation process.

 The installation process wizard consists of several steps, as described in the Deploying ApexSQL Audit online knowledgebase article.

 In the following example we’ll see how to setup auditing on a particular SQL Server instance, its database, and to track DML operations.
-In our case, we’ll audit a SQL Server instance named LENOVO, its database ACMEDB, and two database tables (Customers and Invoices).
+In our case, we’ll audit a SQL Server instance named SQLINSTACE01, its database AdventureWorks2014, and three database tables (PersonCreditCard and PersonPhone).
 To do that, using ApexSQL Audit GUI:

 - Select desired SQL Server instance

 - Add the database for auditing

 - Check the DML option in the Operations section